THUNLP-MT/MT-Reading-List/README.md

 * Adam Poliak, Yonatan Belinkov, James Glass, and Benjamin Van Durme.
 2018.
 [On the Evaluation of Semantic Phenomena in Neural Machine Translation Using Natural Language Inference](http://aclweb.org/anthology/N18-2082).
 In *Proceedings of NAACL 2018*. ([Citation](https://scholar.google.com/scholar?cites=9402109271974711503&as_sdt=2005&sciodt=0,5&hl=en): 5)
 * Arianna Bisazza and Clara Tump.
 2018.
 [The Lazy Encoder: A Fine-Grained Analysis of the Role of Morphology in Neural Machine Translation](http://aclweb.org/anthology/D18-1313).
 In *Proceedings of EMNLP 2018*.
 * Lijun Wu, Xu Tan, Di He, Fei Tian, Tao Qin, Jianhuang Lai, and Tie-Yan Liu.
 2018.
 [Beyond Error Propagation in Neural Machine Translation: Characteristics of Language Also Matter](http://aclweb.org/anthology/D18-1396).
 In *Proceedings of EMNLP 2018*. ([Citation](https://scholar.google.com/scholar?cites=1081737155461853408&as_sdt=2005&sciodt=0,5&hl=en): 4)
+* Yonatan Belinkov, and James Glass.
+2019.
+[Analysis Methods in Neural Language Processing: A Survey](https://arxiv.org/pdf/1812.08951.pdf). *Transactions of the Association for Computational Linguistics*.

 <h3 id="fairness_and_diversity">Fairness and Diversity</h3>